Needle Gauge Guide: What Size Needle Do You Need?

 Find the right needle for your needs:

-- Alcohol Wipes (200-pack) -- individually wrapped, 70% isopropyl
+- Alcohol Wipes (200-pack): individually wrapped, 70% isopropyl